grahamdyson/concurrent-restriction-service/README.md

 Counting and restriction is performed using a single HTTP request with the POST method/verb.
 The response will have a 403 status code if the request would exceeded the maximum count for that user.
 The requesting client can then restrict (e.g. block the video stream) based on the response status code.

+When a video is no longer being streamed the client can use the DELETE method/verb to reduce the count and potentially avoid other streams being restricted.

 ```
 /streams/{identifier}
 ```